 Summer Fun Learning

-- Try one of our many Art courses and learn new skills.
+- Try one of our many Art courses such as Let’s Do Art Outside, and learn new skills.

-- Put on a summer play with our Drama and Speech classes like How to Write and Produce a Play, Simply Shakespeare, or In the Limelight.
+- Put on a summer play with our Drama and Speech classes like Simply Shakespeare or In the Limelight.

-- Learn a new skill like Keyboarding or Web Game Design with our Computer and Technology classes.
+- Learn a new skill like Keyboarding, Web Game Design, Internet Entrepreneurship, or Podcasting to Change the World with our Computer and Technology classes.

-- Enjoy one of our many Electives courses such as Filmmaking, Hands-On Architecture, Heritage Crafts, Introduction to Graphic Design, Photography, or Whole Foods Cooking with Sue Gregg.
+- Enjoy one of our many Electives courses such as Breadmaking Devotional, Filmmaking, Hands-On Architecture, Hands-On Design Fun, Hands-On Learning Activities Through Crafts, Heritage Crafts, Introduction to Graphic Design, Photography, Fun with Cooking, or Whole Foods Cooking with Sue Gregg.

-- Try a new language with one of our Foreign Language classes like Hands-On Hebrew.
+- Try a new language with one of our Foreign Language classes.

-- Work some history into your day with any of our History classes such as the American Revolution, Bold Explorers, Checks and Balances, Learning Across the USA, People and Places of WWII, Wonders of the World, or Writing On This Day in History.
+- Work some history into your day with any of our History classes such as the American Revolution, American History in Picture Books, Bold Explorers, Checks and Balances, Hands-On Notebooking: The United States, Lapbooking Through the Ages, Learning Across the USA, People and Places of WWII, Wonders of the World, or Writing On This Day in History.
+Don’t miss a chance to Drive Thru History with American or Ancient History with Dave Stotts!

-- Take some time to brush up on Math skills with Daily Math, a Decimal Workshop, Fraction Workshop, Multiplication Workshop, Multiplication & Division Workshop, and a Whole Number Place Value Workshop.
+- Take some time to brush up on Math skills with Daily Math, a Decimal Workshop, Fraction Workshop, Let’s Do Math Outside, Multiplication & Division Workshop, and a Whole Number Place Value Workshop.

 - Learn a new musical talent with our Introduction to Guitar and Beginning Violin lessons.

-- Have some fun with Science with classes such as Bug Science, Creation Club Science, Daily Discoveries, Dinosaurs and the Bible, and Nature/Outdoors.
+- Have some fun with Science with classes such as Bug Science, Daily Discoveries, Dinosaurs and the Bible, Let’s Do Science Outside, Marine Biology, and Nature/Outdoors.

 - Enjoying Summer Reading with Struggling Readers – Part One: Struggling readers will learn how to read their favorite books on their own . . . and enjoy it.
 By following a four-step method, students will increase their fluency and comprehension.